Skip to main content

 O. Oceans

-The world’s oceans have taken up more than 90% of the excess heat in the climate system, and absorbed up to 30% of the CO2 we pump into the atmosphere which keeps atmospheric concentrations and hence global warming lower, but as a consequence causes ocean acidification, which can dissolve shells of tiny marine species, damaging the food chain.
+The world’s oceans have been a silent guardian of our climate.
+They have taken up more than 90% of the excess heat in the climate system and absorbed up to 30% of the carbon dioxide we pump into the atmosphere, slowing the impacts of climate change so far.[4].
+However, this has not come without cost.
+The excess heat is causing marine heatwaves which harm ecosystems and economies.[5]
+The absorbed carbon dioxide is causing ocean acidification, which can dissolve shells and impact functioning of marine species, damaging the food chain.

 P. Paris Agreement

-2015 saw a historic deal between 195 countries to address climate change.
-The Paris Agreement aims to keep global warming to well below 2°C above pre-industrial levels and to pursue efforts to 1.5°C. It also highlights the importance of adaptation and international finance.
-In aggregate, country pledges to cut emissions (known as Nationally Determined Contributions or NDCs) is projected to lead to global warming of around 3°C.
+In 2015, the world saw a historic deal come together between 195 countries to address climate change.
+The most well-known part of the Paris Agreement aims to limit global warming to well below 2°C above pre-industrial levels and to pursue efforts to limit warming to 1.5°C. However, the agreement also highlights several other topics, including the importance of adaptation and international finance.

 S. Sea-level rise